raganwald/presentations/optimism-mindset.md

 ### "A funny thing happened on the way to the **DevDay 2016** forum."

-^ I orginally wrote about Learned Optimism in 2009 (Here's a copy you can [read for yourself][2009]).
+^ I originally wrote about Learned Optimism in 2009 (Here's a copy you can [read for yourself][2009]).
 I then spoke about it in June 2016.
 A while after that, Hacker News discovered my speaker's notes.

 [2009]: http://braythwayt.com/homoiconic/2009/05/01/optimism.html